lightning/bolts/05-onchain.md

 (as specified by the other node's `open_channel` `to_self_delay` field) before spending that HTLC-timeout output.

-For any committed HTLC which does not have an output in this commitment transaction, the node MUST fail the corresponding incoming HTLC (if any) once the commitment transaction has reached reasonable depth, and MAY fail it sooner if no valid commitment transaction
+For any committed HTLC that does not have an output in this commitment transaction, the node MUST fail the corresponding incoming HTLC (if any) once the commitment transaction has reached reasonable depth, and MAY fail it sooner if no valid commitment transaction